Springtime with new developments at Iberia

 Free digital press, newspapers and magazines in more than 60 languages during your trip

-The new platform offered by Iberia, Press Reader, allows free downloads of more than 6,000 national and international publications to read at any time of the trip and from any mobile phone, tablet or laptop.
+The new platform offered by Iberia, Press Reader, allows free downloads of 7,000 national and international publications to read at any time of the trip and from any mobile phone, tablet or laptop.

 The process is very simple: you only have to access the Iberia app 24 hours before the flight's departure and enter your surname and booking reference in the My Trips section.
 Here you will find a link to the PressReader app, where you can download as many publications as you wish, as long as it is done before the flight so you can read them during the trip.
 The access time is from 24 hours to 10 days, depending on the type of cabin in which you fly and your level of Iberia Plus card.